ploMP4/GoGo-MyProject/README.md

       **_Description:_**

       If true updates the file using a template.
-See [Creating a template]() for more info.
+See [templates section](#templates) for more info.

       **_Example:_**